Baiiki/credit-card-generator/README.md

 # credit-card-generator
-To start with, we need to install all the necessary modules for stealing passwords. `pip install -r requirements.txt`.
+To begin, we need to install all the necessary modules to generate the credit cards. `pip install -r requirements.txt`.

+To launch it, you just have to execute the `main.py` then write the desired number of generated credit cards.

+Modules needed in the `requirements.txt` are: `random` and `time`.